NGX123/tos/notes/info/memory.md

 ## Implementation
 ### Bit/Bytemap algorithm
-+ Defenitions
++ Defenitions/Info
 	- Bytemap - an array of bytes where each byte represents the status(reserved/allocated/free) of a page-size(4096 bytes) block of physical RAM
+	- When determining size(how many frames will fit) in frames(4096) of some memory range
+		* Add +1, so there is one more page reserved as diving by 4096 may give a float which is slightly bigger but requires an extra page
+			* DO THIS IN CASES LIKE RESERVED MEMORY WHERE IT IS REALLY IMPORTANT NOT TO TOUCH IT
+			* Don't do it with areas like free becase there could be half a page lost and it will not harm
 + Initialization
 	* Declare `size_t reserved_ram_size, free_ram_size, allocated_ram_size` to calculate amount of different types of memory
-	1. Get the span(start and end) of memory addresses from the memory map
+	1. Get the the start of memory from the memory map
-		* Start of RAM 	- start of first entry in the memory map
+		* Start of the first entry in memmap
-		* End of RAM	- `last_entry_addr + last_entry_size`(everything till this byte could be used(not including itself))
-	2. Get the amount of RAM
+	2. Get the amount/end of RAM
-		* Sum of sizes of all zones in the memory map
+		* Sum of sizes of all zones in memmap(end - `all_zones_sizes - 1`)

-	3. Find the largest free zone in the memory map(loop until finding largest zone by size out of all) and make the bitmap be a pointer to it (`bitmap_ptr = largest_zone_addr`)
+	3. Find the largest free zone in the memory map(loop until finding largest zone by size out of all) and make the bitmap be a pointer to it (`bitmap_ptr = largest_zone_addr`) <!--- A bad descision, find another way to find the location for stroing bitmap -->
 		* There should be a check, so the area where the bitmap is does not collide with where the kernel is
 			* If it does use the byte right after the kernel finish
-	4. Change statuses of pages where the bitmap is located to **ALLOCATED**(in the bitmap)
-		+ Get the start address of the bitmap and it's size
+	4. Record Address and size of bytemap
 		* Bitmap size - `(int/uint)RAM_size / 4096 + 1`
 			* Conversion to int/uint is needed because the number should not be a float, +1 is needed to prevent any overflows

-			* Bitmap address - `largest_zone_addr`
-	5. The address and size of bit map should be recorded
+	4. Change statuses of pages where the bitmap is located to **ALLOCATED**(in the bitmap)
-	6. Zero out all of the pages where the bitmap is located
+	5. Zero out all of the pages where the bitmap is located

-	7. Change statuses of pages that are used by the kernel to **ALLOCATED**
+	6. Change statuses of pages that are used by the kernel to **ALLOCATED**
-		* For now physical location of kernel will be determined by linker variables
-			* `start/end = . - virtual_load_address`
-		* `kernel_size = kernel_start - kernel_end`
-		* `kernel_pages_amount = kernel_size / 4096 + 1`
+		* The start and size of kernel should be specified in a memory map entry with a special type(KERNEL)
+			* If memory does not specify this, the OS should fail as it is very important information

+	7. Change statuses of all pages in the bitmap to **RESERVED**.
+This is done because memory map does not specify all of the reserved areas(it has gapps)
-	8. Change statuses of pages which include addresses marked as reserved(anything that is not free is reserved) in memory map to **RESERVED**
+	8. Change statuses of pages located in free areas to **FREE**

 + Functionality
 	- `address_tt palloc(size_t frame_count)` - allocates amount of frames specified starting from frame which includes frame_address
 		1. Search for the first frame status that is **FREE** in the bytemap(by looping through the whole bytemap till `i < bytemap_size`)